 Jakob Nordström received his Master of Science in Computer Science and Mathematics at Stockholm University in 2001, and his PhD in Computer Science at KTH Royal Institute of Technology in 2008.
 During the academic years 2008-09 and 2009-10, he was a postdoctoral researcher at the Massachusetts Institute of Technology (MIT).
-Since 2011 he is working at the School of Computer Science and Communication at KTH Royal Institute of Technology, where he became an Associate Professor and received his Docent degree (habilitation) in 2015.
+Since 2011 he is working at the School of Electrical Enginering and Computer Science (previously the School of Computer Science and Communication) at KTH Royal Institute of Technology, where he became an Associate Professor and received his Docent degree (habilitation) in 2015.

 In 1997-1998, Jakob Nordström served as a military interpreter at the Swedish Armed Forces Language Institute (Försvarets tolkskola), graduating as the best student of the 1998 class.
 In parallel with his studies and later his research, he has worked as a Russian interpreter, engaged among others for His Majesty the King of Sweden and the Swedish Prime Minister.
 He also has a Diploma in Choir Conducting with extended Music Theory from the Tallinn Music Upper Secondary School, Estonia.
 During the period 1994-1999, he was the artistic director of Collegium Vocale Stockholm, a vocal ensemble performing mainly Renaissance and Baroque music.